ArthurSudbrackIbarra/cloney-documentation/docs/creators/functions/index.md

 Here is a list of some of the Cloney Template Functions available for your use:

-- [`os`](os.md): Returns the user's operating system.
+- [`os`](./os.md): Returns the user's operating system.
-- [`arch`](arch.md): Returns the user's operating system architecture.
+- [`arch`](./arch.md): Returns the user's operating system architecture.
-- [`joinSingleQuote`](joinSingleQuote.md): Joins the elements of a list with a specified separator and encloses them in single quotes.
+- [`joinSingleQuote`](./joinSingleQuote.md): Joins the elements of a list with a specified separator and encloses them in single quotes.
-- [`joinDoubleQuote`](joinDoubleQuote.md): Joins the elements of a list with a specified separator and encloses them in double quotes.
+- [`joinDoubleQuote`](./joinDoubleQuote.md): Joins the elements of a list with a specified separator and encloses them in double quotes.

-Explore each function's documentation to understand its purpose and how to use it effectively in your templates.
+## Sprig Functions

+Additionally, you can explore a wide range of custom functions provided by the [Sprig library](https://masterminds.github.io/sprig), which is integrated into Cloney's template engine.
+These functions can further expand your template capabilities.